 How Much is Bottle Service in Miami?

-Bottle service in Miami ranges from $1,000 at a neighborhood lounge to $50,000+ at LIV on a Saturday night during Art Basel.
+Bottle service in Miami can range from around $1,000 at a smaller lounge to $50,000+ at LIV on a Saturday night during Art Basel.
 The price depends on four factors: the venue, the night of the week, the table location, and the season.
-This guide gives you the real numbers — not the inflated prices you'll find on third-party booking sites that mark up 30-50%.
+Use this as planning guidance, then confirm the exact minimum, fees, and section availability for your date before you commit.

 2026 Pricing by Venue (Regular Weekend)